Select Page

 Bible Study Leader: Rev. Dr. Bob Crilley

-The Reverend Dr. Bob Crilley is the pastor of the First Presbyterian Church of Grapevine, Texas, where he has served since May of 1993.
+Bob is the pastor of the First Presbyterian Church of Grapevine, Texas, where he has served since May of 1993.
 He and his wife, Judy, who is a chaplain at Parkland Hospital in Dallas, have three adult daughters, who live around the world—literally—one in Chicago, one in Copenhagen, and one in Seoul.
 Bob enjoys listening to the Beatles, reading John Updike, and watching Laurel and Hardy movies.
 He is a graduate of University of Michigan, Princeton Theological Seminary, McCormick Theological Seminary, and was recently awarded an honorary doctorate from Austin College.

-2023 Men’s Council:
+2025 Men’s Council:

-Secretary: John Kusewitt
+President: John Kusewitt

-Treasurer: Steve Flynn
+Vice President: Steve Flynn

 Steve Flynn, AKA Flynn-Man, is in his 5th year of “an epic failed retirement!”
 After 33 years with General Motors, Steve decided to turn the page to the next chapter in his life – and that is when the fun really began.
 These days Steve finds himself busier than ever with church activities (Session Elder/Finance Ministry), finishing his Master’s Degree at Southern Methodist University in Dispute Resolution, and getting elected to Town Council.
 In his spare time, he began his mediation practice called Flynn-Man Dispute Resolution Services, LLC, and has completed over 250 mediations.
 Steve and his wife Teryl enjoy golf and travel and look forward to “seeing the world” – time permitting of course!
-He loves Mo-Ranch and serving on the Men’s Council as Treasurer and continuing his faith journey.
+He loves Mo-Ranch and serving on the Men’s Council as Secretary and continuing his faith journey.

 Cost & Housing

-Group: $350
+Group: $375/person

 Guest Lodge, Milk Barn, Riverdorm Apartment

-Dorm: $330
+Dorm: $355/person

 Log Lodge, Loma Linda, Riverdorm

-Cabins: $285
+Cabins: $300/person

 Rates include tuition, meals and housing.
 After receiving your registration, a member of our team will contact you within seven business days to confirm additional details such as housing requests (roommates), dietary needs, t-shirt sizes, etc.